Xilinx/finn/docs/index.md

 <br>
 ## Features

-* **Templated Vitis HLS library of streaming components:** FINN comes with an HLS hardware library that implements convolutional, fully-connected, pooling and LSTM layer types as streaming components.
-The library uses C++ templates to support a wide range of precisions.
+* **Templated Vitis HLS and RTL library of streaming components:** FINN comes with a library of HLS and RTL modules that implement neural network layers as streaming components.
 * **Ultra low-latency and high performance with dataflow:** By composing streaming components for each layer, FINN can generate accelerators that can classify images at sub-microsecond latency.